 You can.
 At the experiment in progress which is Jan XVII.

 Our commitment: to live the question what a contemporary contemplative monastic life could also look like.

 That much is already clear: different than usual.

 For example, we have developed our own practice.
 Liber .
-A ‘do-it-yourself’ coaching method that teaches you to relate, without any judgement, to what you do think you know, find and feel.
+A ‘do-it-yourself’ coaching method that teaches you to ground you sense of self in your becoming a welcoming presence for whatever you think or feel.
 In the process you discover that life only wants one thing: to love you madly.

 Read all about it here.